partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 }
 ```

-### Strict Mode Example Column Descriptors
+### Column Descriptors

-In strict-typing mode, we can define the *hr.employees, accounting.employees, engineering.employees* relations to have the following schemas.
+The static types of *hr.employees*, *accounting.employees*, and *engineering.employees* relations are represented by the column descriptors below.

 ```
               hr.employees